splunk/public-o11y-docs/infrastructure/monitor/aws-infra-metadata.rst

 Common properties
 =============================================================================

-For all services, the system imports the following common properties:
+For all services, Splunk Observability Cloud imports the following common properties:

 ..  list-table::
    :header-rows: 1